the-events-calendar/the-events-calendar/readme.txt

 This is such a major re-write that we are starting the change log over.

 == Upgrade Notice ==

+= 2.0.7 =

+2.0.7 contains bug patches and new features for 2.0.
+Are you upgrading from 1.6.5?
+Events 2.0 is a MAJOR upgrade, please backup your data and plan a little time in case you have to make any theme edits.
+Check out the upgrade tutorials in support on the tri.be website.

 = 2.0.5 =